- How is breast cancer in men treated?

 Surgery for breast cancer in men

-For many, the thought of surgery can be frightening.
-But with a better understanding of what to expect before, during, and after the operation, many fears can be relieved.
-Depending on the likely extent of your surgery, you may be offered the choice of an outpatient procedure (you go home the same day) or admission to the hospital.
+The thought of surgery can be frightening.
+But having a better understanding of what to expect before, during, and after the operation can help.
+Depending on what surgery is planned, you may have an outpatient procedure (you go home the same day) or need admission to the hospital.

 What to expect

 Before surgery: Usually, you meet with your surgeon a few days before the operation to talk about the procedure.
 This is a good time to ask questions about the surgery and its possible risks.
 Be sure you understand what the extent of the surgery is likely to be and what you should expect afterward.

 You will be asked to sign a consent form, giving the doctor permission to perform the surgery.
 Take your time and read the form carefully.
 Make sure you understand what you are signing.
 Sometimes, doctors give you material to look at before your appointment, so you will have plenty of time to read it and won't feel rushed.

 You could be asked to donate blood before an operation such as a mastectomy, if the doctor thinks you might need a transfusion during or after the operation.
 You might feel more secure knowing that if you do need a transfusion, you will get your own blood back.
 But in the United States, a blood transfusion from another person is nearly as safe as receiving your own blood.
 Ask your doctor if you will possibly need a blood transfusion.